 In response to threats from these other groups to their trade network, thirty or so Virginia Algonquian-speaking tribes consolidated during the 1570s under Wahunsenacawh, known in English as Chief Powhatan.[7]
 Powhatan controlled more than 150 settlements that had a total population of around 15,000 in 1607.[8]
 Three-fourths of the native population in Virginia, however, died from smallpox and other Old World diseases during that century,[9] disrupting their oral traditions and complicating research into earlier periods.[10]
 Additionally, many primary sources, including those that mention Powhatan's daughter, Pocahontas, were created by Europeans, who may have held biases or misunderstood native social structures and customs.[4][11]

-Between 1790 and 1860, the number of slaves in Virginia rose from around 290 thousand to over 490 thousand, roughly one-third of the state population during that time, and the number of slave owners rose to over 50 thousand.
-Both of these numbers represented the most in the U.S.[48][49] The boom in cotton productionacross the South using cotton gins increased the amount of labor needed for harvesting raw cotton, but new federal laws prohibited the importation of additional slaves from abroad.
+Between 1790 and 1860, the number of slaves in Virginia rose from around 290 thousand to over 490 thousand, roughly one-third of the state population, and the number of slave owners rose to over 50 thousand.
+Both of these numbers represented the most in the U.S.[48][49] The boom in Southern cotton production using cotton gins increased the amount of labor needed for harvesting raw cotton, but new federal laws prohibited the importation of slaves.
 Decades of monoculture tobacco farming had also degraded Virginia's agricultural productivity.[50]
-To capitalize on this situation, Virginia plantations increasingly turned to exporting slaves, which broke up countless families and made the breeding of slaves, often through rape, a profitable business for their owners.[51][52]
+Virginia plantations increasingly turned to exporting slaves, which broke up countless families and made the breeding of slaves, often through rape, a profitable business.[51][52]
 Slaves in the Richmond area were also forced into industrial jobs, including mining and shipbuilding.[53]
-The failed slave uprisings of Gabriel Prosser in 1800, George Boxley in 1815, and Nat Turner in 1831, however, marked the growing resistance to the system of slavery.
+The failed slave uprisings of Gabriel Prosser in 1800, George Boxley in 1815, and Nat Turner in 1831, however, marked the growing resistance to slavery.
 Afraid of further uprisings, Virginia's government in the 1830s encouraged free Blacks to migrate to Liberia.[50]

-In Virginia, a special convention called by the legislature voted on April 17 to secede on the condition it was approved in a referendum the next month.
-The convention then voted to join the Confederacy, which named Richmond its capital on May 20.[46]
+The Virginia Secession Convention of 1861 voted on April 17 to secede on the condition it was approved in a referendum the next month.
+The convention voted to join the Confederacy, which named Richmond its capital on May 20.[46]
 During the May 23 referendum, armed pro-Confederate groups prevented the casting and counting of votes from areas that opposed secession.
-Representatives from 27 of these northwestern counties instead began the Wheeling Convention that month, which organized a government loyal to the Union and led to the separation of West Virginia as a new state.[56]
+Representatives from 27 of these northwestern counties instead began the Wheeling Convention, which organized a government loyal to the Union and led to the separation of West Virginia as a new state.[56]

-New economic forces would meanwhile industrialize the Commonwealth.
+New economic forces meanwhile industrialized the Commonwealth.
 Virginian James Albert Bonsack invented the tobacco cigarette rolling machine in 1880 leading to new large-scale production centered around Richmond.
-Railroad magnate Collis Potter Huntington founded Newport News Shipbuilding in 1886, which was responsible for building six dreadnoughts, seven battleships, and 25 destroyers for the U.S. Navy between 1907 and 1923.[71]
-During World War I, German submarines like U-151 attacked ships outside the port,[72] which was a major site for transportation of both soldiers and supplies.[61]
-After the war, a homecoming parade to honor African-American troops returning from service was attacked in July 1919 by the city's police as part of a renewed white-supremacy movement that was known as Red Summer.[73]
-The shipyard continued building cruisers and aircraft carriers in World War II, and quadrupled its pre-war labor force to 70,000 by 1943.
-The Radford Arsenal outside Blacksburg also employed 22,000 workers making explosives,[74] while the Torpedo Factory in Alexandria had over 5,050,[75] many of whom were African American, as President Roosevelt had ordered the desegregation of defense industries in 1941.[76]
+Railroad magnate Collis Potter Huntington founded Newport News Shipbuilding in 1886, which was responsible for building 38 warships for the U.S. Navy between 1907 and 1923.[68]
+During World War I, German submarines attacked ships outside the port,[69] which was a major site for transportation of soldiers and supplies.[58]
+After the war, a homecoming parade to honor African-American troops was attacked in July 1919 by the city's police as part of a renewed white-supremacy movement, known as Red Summer.[70]
+The shipyard continued building warships in World War II, and quadrupled its pre-war labor force to 70,000 by 1943.
+The Radford Arsenal outside Blacksburg also employed 22,000 workers making explosives,[71] while the Torpedo Factory in Alexandria had over 5,050.[72]

-Federal passage of the Civil Rights Act in June 1964 and Voting Rights Act in August 1965, and their later enforcement by the Justice Department, helped end racial segregation in Virginia and overturn Jim Crow era state laws.[80]
-In June 1967, the Supreme Court also struck down the state's ban on interracial marriage with Loving v.
+Federal passage of the Civil Rights Act (1964) and Voting Rights Act (1965), and their later enforcement by the Justice Department, helped end racial segregation in Virginia and overturn Jim Crow laws.[76]
+In 1967, the Supreme Court struck down the state's ban on interracial marriage with Loving v.
 Virginia.
 In 1968, Governor Mills Godwin called a commission to rewrite the state constitution.
-The new constitution, which banned discrimination and removed articles that now violated federal law, passed in a referendum with 71.8% support and went into effect in June 1971.[81]
-In 1977, Black members became the majority of Richmond's city council; in 1989, Douglas Wilder became the first African American elected as governor in the United States; and in 1992, Bobby Scott became the first Black congressman from Virginia since 1888.[82][83]
+The new constitution, which banned discrimination and removed articles that now violated federal law, passed in a referendum and went into effect in 1971.[77]
+In 1989, Douglas Wilder became the first African American elected as governor in the United States, and in 1992, Bobby Scott became the first Black congressman from Virginia since 1888.[78][79]

 Virginia's southern border was defined in 1665 as 36°30' north latitude.
-Surveyors marking the border with North Carolina in the 18th century however started their work about 3.5 miles (5.6 km) to the north and drifted an additional 3.5 miles by the border's westernmost point, likely due to equipment issues and instructions to use natural landmarks when possible.[93]
+Surveyors marking the border with North Carolina in the 18th century however started about 3.5 miles (5.6 km) to the north and drifted an additional 3.5 miles by the border's westernmost point.[89]
 After Tennessee joined the U.S. in 1796, new surveyors worked in 1802 and 1803 to reset their border with Virginia as a line from the summit of White Top Mountain to the top of Tri-State Peak in the Cumberland Mountains.
 However, deviations in that border were identified when it was re-marked in 1856, and the Virginia General Assembly proposed a new surveying commission in 1871.
-Representatives from Tennessee preferred to keep the less-straight 1803 line, and in 1893, the U.S. Supreme Court ruled for them against Virginia.[94][95]
-One result is how the city of Bristol is divided in two between the states.[96]
+Representatives from Tennessee preferred to keep the less-straight 1803 line, and in 1893, the U.S. Supreme Court ruled for them against Virginia.[90][91]
+One result is how the city of Bristol is divided in two between the states.[92]

-Virginia has a humid subtropical climate that transitions to humid continental west of the Blue Ridge Mountains.[115]
-Seasonal extremes vary from average lows of 25 °F (−4 °C) in January to average highs of 86 °F (30 °C) in July.[116]
-The Atlantic Ocean and Gulf Stream have a strong effect on eastern and southeastern coastal areas of the Commonwealth, making the climate there warmer but also more constant.
-Most of Virginia's recorded extremes in temperature and precipitation have occurred in the Blue Ridge Mountains and areas west.[117]
-Virginia receives an average of 43.47 inches (110 cm) of precipitation annually,[116] with the Shenandoah Valley being the state's driest region due to the mountains on either side.[117]
+Virginia has a humid subtropical climate that transitions to humid continental west of the Blue Ridge Mountains.[110]
+Seasonal extremes vary from average lows of 25 °F (−4 °C) in January to average highs of 86 °F (30 °C) in July.[111]
+The Atlantic Ocean and Gulf Stream have a strong effect on eastern and southeastern coastal areas, making the climate there warmer but also more constant.
+Most of Virginia's recorded extremes in temperature and precipitation have occurred in the Blue Ridge Mountains and areas west.[112]
+Virginia receives an average of 43.47 inches (110 cm) of precipitation annually,[111] with the Shenandoah Valley being the state's driest region.[112]

-Virginia has around 35–45 days with thunderstorms annually, and storms are common in the late afternoon and evenings between April and September.[118]
-These months are also the most common for tornadoes,[119] eight of which touched down in the Commonwealth in 2023.[120]Hurricanes and tropical storms can occur from August to October, and though they typically impact coastal regions, the deadliest natural disaster in Virginia was Hurricane Camille, which killed over 150 people mainly in inland Nelson County in 1969.[117][121]
-Between December and March, cold-air damming caused by the Appalachian Mountains can lead to significant snowfalls across the state, such as the January 2016 blizzard, which created the state's highest recorded one-day snowfall of 36.6 inches (93 cm) near Bluemont.[122][123]
-On average, cities in Virginia can receive between 5.8–12.3 inches (15–31 cm) of snow annually, but recent winters have seen below-average snowfalls, and much of Virginia failed to register any measurable snow during the 2022–2023 winter season.[124][125]
+Virginia has around 35–45 days with thunderstorms annually, and storms are common in the late afternoon and evenings between April and September.[113]
+These months are also the most common for tornadoes,[114] eight of which touched down in the Commonwealth in 2023.[115]Hurricanes and tropical storms can occur from August to October.
+The deadliest natural disaster in Virginia was Hurricane Camille, which killed over 150 people in 1969 mainly in inland Nelson County.[112][116]
+Between December and March, cold-air damming caused by the Appalachian Mountains can lead to significant snowfalls across the state, such as the January 2016 blizzard, which created the state's highest recorded one-day snowfall of 36.6 inches (93 cm) near Bluemont.[117][118]
+On average, cities in Virginia can receive between 5.8–12.3 inches (15–31 cm) of snow annually, but recent winters have seen below-average snowfalls, and much of Virginia had no measurable snow during the 2022–2023 winter season.[119][120]

-Part of this is due to climate change in Virginia, which is leading to higher temperatures year-round as well as more heavy rain and flooding events.[126]Urban heat islands can be found in many Virginia cities and suburbs, particularly in neighborhoods linked to historic redlining.[127][128]
-The air in Virginia has statistically improved since 1998, when haze in Blue Ridge Mountains peaked,[129] as did the number of code orange days for high ozone pollution in Fairfax County, with 64.8.
-In 2023, Fairfax, like neighboring Arlington and Loudoun counties, recorded just three code orange days.[130]
-The closure and conversion of coal power plants in Virginia and the Ohio Valley region has helped cut the amount of particulate matter in Virginia's air in half, from 13.5 micrograms per cubic meter in 2003, when coal provided 49.3% of Virginia's electricity, to 6.6 in 2023,[131] when coal provided just 1.5%, behind renewables like solar power and hydroelectricity.[132][133]
-Current plans call for 30% of the Commonwealth's electricity to be renewable by 2030 and for all to be carbon-free by 2050.[134]
+Climate change in Virginia is leading to higher temperatures year-round as well as more heavy rain and flooding events.[121]Urban heat islands can be found in many Virginia cities and suburbs, particularly in neighborhoods linked to historic redlining.[122][123]
+The air in Virginia has statistically improved since 1998.[124]
+The closure and conversion of coal power plants in Virginia and the Ohio Valley region has helped cut the amount of particulate matter in Virginia's air in half.[125][126]
+Current plans call for 30% of the Commonwealth's electricity to be renewable by 2030 and for all to be carbon-free by 2050.[127]

 Largest Metropolitan and Micropolitan Statistical Areas in Virginia

-The U.S. Census Bureau found the state resident population was 8,631,393 on April 1, 2020, a 7.9% increase since the 2010 census.
+The 2020 census found the state resident population was 8,631,393, a 7.9% increase since the 2010 census.
 Another 23,149 Virginians live overseas, giving the state a total population of 8,654,542.
-Virginia has the fourth-largest overseas population of U.S. states due to its federal employees and military personnel.[187]
-The fertility rate in Virginia as of 2020[update] was 55.8 per 1,000 females between the ages of 15 and 44,[188] and the median age as of 2021[update] was the same as the national average of 38.8 years old, with the oldest city by median age being James City and the youngest being Lynchburg, home to several universities.[181]
-The geographic center of population is located northwest of Richmond in Hanover County, as of 2020[update].[189]
+Virginia has the fourth-largest overseas population of U.S. states due to its federal employees and military personnel.[180]
+The fertility rate in Virginia as of 2020[update] was 55.8 per 1,000 females between the ages of 15 and 44,[181] and the median age as of 2021[update] was the same as the national average of 38.8 years old.[174]
+The geographic center of population is located northwest of Richmond in Hanover County, as of 2020[update].[182]

 Though still growing naturally as births outnumber deaths, Virginia has had a negative net migration rate since 2013, with 8,995 more people leaving the state than moving to it in 2021.
-This is largely credited to high home prices in Northern Virginia,[190] which are driving residents there to relocate south, and although Raleigh is their top destination, in-state migration from Northern Virginia to Richmond increased by 36% in 2020 and 2021 compared to the annual average over the previous decade.[191][192]
-Aside from Virginia, the top birth state for Virginians is New York, having overtaken North Carolina in the 1990s, with the Northeast accounting for the largest number of domestic migrants into the state by region.[193]
+This is largely credited to high home prices in Northern Virginia,[183] which are driving residents there to relocate south; Raleigh is their top destination.[184][185]
+Aside from Virginia, the top birth state for Virginians is New York, with the Northeast accounting for the largest number of domestic migrants into the state by region.[186]
 About twelve percent of residents were born outside the United States as of 2020[update].
-El Salvador is the most common foreign country of birth, with India, Mexico, South Korea, the Philippines, and Vietnam as other common birthplaces.[194]
+El Salvador is the most common foreign country of birth, with India, Mexico, South Korea, the Philippines, and Vietnam as other common birthplaces.[187]

 Race and ethnicity

-The state's most populous racial group, non-Hispanic whites, has declined as a proportion of the population from 76% in 1990 to 58.6% in 2020, as other ethnicities have increased.[195][196]
-Immigrants from the islands of Britain and Ireland settled throughout the Commonwealth during the colonial period,[197] a time when roughly three-fourths of immigrants came as indentured servants.[198]
-Those who identify on the census as having "American ethnicity" are predominantly of English descent, but have ancestors who have been in North America for so long they choose to identify simply as American.[199][200]
-The Appalachian mountains and Shenandoah Valley have many settlements that were populated by German and Scotch-Irish immigrants in the 18th and 19th centuries, often following the Great Wagon Road.[201][202]
-Over ten percent of Virginians have German ancestry as of 2020[update].[203]
+The state's most populous racial group, non-Hispanic whites, has declined as a proportion of the population from 76% in 1990 to 58.6% in 2020.[188][189]
+Immigrants from Britain and Ireland settled throughout the Commonwealth during the colonial period,[190] when roughly three-fourths of immigrants came as indentured servants.[191]
+The Appalachian mountains and Shenandoah Valley have many settlements that were populated by German and Scotch-Irish immigrants in the 18th and 19th centuries, often following the Great Wagon Road.[192][193]
+Over ten percent of Virginians have German ancestry as of 2020[update].[194]

-The largest minority group in Virginia are Blacks and African Americans, who include about one-fifth of the population.[196]
-Virginia was a major destination of the Atlantic slave trade, and the first generations of enslaved men, women, and children were brought primarily from Angola and the Bight of Biafra.
-The Igbo ethnic group of what is now southern Nigeria were the largest African group among slaves in Virginia.[204]
-Blacks in Virginia also have more European ancestry than those in other southern states, and DNA analysis shows many have asymmetrical male and female ancestry contributions from before the Civil War, evidence of European fathers and African or Native American mothers during the time of slavery.[205][206]
-Though the Black population was reduced by the Great Migration to northern industrial cities in the first half of the 20th century, since 1965 there has been a reverse migration of Blacks returning south.[207]
-The Commonwealth has the highest number of Black-white interracial marriages in the United States,[208] and 8.2% of Virginians describe themselves as multiracial.[3]
+The largest minority group in Virginia are Blacks and African Americans, about one-fifth of the population.[189]
+Virginia was a major destination of the Atlantic slave trade.
+The Igbo ethnic group of what is now southern Nigeria were the largest African group among slaves in Virginia.[195]
+Blacks in Virginia also have more European ancestry than those in other southern states, and DNA analysis shows many have asymmetrical male and female ancestry from before the Civil War, evidence of European fathers and African or Native American mothers.[196][197]
+Though the Black population was reduced by the Great Migration to northern industrial cities in the first half of the 20th century, since 1965 there has been a reverse migration of Blacks returning south.[198]
+The Commonwealth has the highest number of Black-white interracial marriages in the US,[199] and 8.2% of Virginians describe themselves as multiracial.[3]

-More recent immigration in the late 20th century and early 21st century has resulted in new communities of Hispanics and Asians.
+More recent immigration since the late 20th century has resulted in new communities of Hispanics and Asians.
 As of 2020[update], 10.5% of Virginia's total population describe themselves as Hispanic or Latino, and 8.8% as Asian.[3]
-The state's Hispanic population rose by 92% from 2000 to 2010, with two-thirds of Hispanics in the state living in Northern Virginia.[209]
-Northern Virginia also has a significant population of Vietnamese Americans, whose major wave of immigration followed the Vietnam War.[210]Korean Americans have migrated there more recently, attracted by the quality school system,[211] while about 45,000 Filipino Americans have settled in the Hampton Roads area, with many having ties to the U.S. Navy and armed forces.[212]
+The state's Hispanic population rose by 92% from 2000 to 2010, with two-thirds of Hispanics in the state living in Northern Virginia.[200]
+Northern Virginia also has a significant population of Vietnamese Americans, whose major wave of immigration followed the Vietnam War.[201]Korean Americans have migrated there more recently,[202] while about 45,000 Filipino Americans have settled in the Hampton Roads area.[203]

-Tribal membership in Virginia is complicated by the legacy of the state's "pencil genocide" of intentionally categorizing Native Americans and Blacks together, and many tribal members do have African or European ancestry, or both.[214]
-In 2020, the U.S. Census Bureau found that only 0.5% of Virginians were exclusively American Indian or Alaska Native, though 2.1% were in some combination with other ethnicities.[196]
-The state government has extended recognition to eleven tribes in Virginia.
-Seven tribes also have federal recognition, including six that were recognized in 2018 after passage of a bill named for activist Thomasina Jordan.[215][216]
-The Pamunkey and Mattaponi have reservations on tributaries of the York River in the Tidewater region.[217]
+Tribal membership in Virginia is complicated by the legacy of the state's "pencil genocide" of intentionally categorizing Native Americans and Blacks together, and many tribal members do have African or European ancestry, or both.[205]
+In 2020, the U.S. Census Bureau found that only 0.5% of Virginians were exclusively American Indian or Alaska Native, though 2.1% were in some combination with other ethnicities.[189]
+The state government has extended recognition to eleven tribes.
+Seven tribes also have federal recognition.[206][207]
+The Pamunkey and Mattaponi have reservations on tributaries of the York River in the Tidewater region.[208]

-According to U.S. Census data as of 2022[update] on Virginia residents aged five and older, 83% (6,805,548) speak English at home as a first language, while 17% (1,396,389) speak something other than English.
-Spanish is the next most commonly spoken language, with 7.5% (611,831) of Virginia households, though age is a factor, and 8.7% (120,560) of Virginians under age eighteen speak Spanish.
-Of Spanish speakers, 60.6% reported speaking English "very well", but again, of those under age eighteen, 78.7% speak English "very well".
-Arabic was the third most commonly spoken language with around 0.8% of residents, followed by Chinese languages (including Standard Mandarin and Cantonese) and Vietnamese each with over 0.7%, and then Korean and Tagalog, just under 0.7% and 0.6% respectively.[218]
+According to U.S. Census data as of 2022[update] on Virginia residents aged five and older, 83% (6,805,548) speak English at home as a first language.
+Spanish is the next most commonly spoken language, with 7.5% (611,831) of Virginia households, though age is a factor; 8.7% (120,560) of Virginians under age eighteen speak Spanish.
+Arabic was the third most commonly spoken language with around 0.8% of residents, followed by Chinese languages and Vietnamese each with over 0.7%, and then Korean and Tagalog, just under 0.7% and 0.6% respectively.[209]

-English was passed as the Commonwealth's official language by statutes in 1981 and again in 1996, though the status is not mandated by the Constitution of Virginia.[219]
-While a more homogenized American English is found in urban areas, and the use of Southern accents in general has been on the decline in speakers born since the 1960s,[220] various accents are still used around the commonwealth.[221]
-The Piedmont region is known for its non-rhotic dialect's strong influence on Southern American English, and a BBC America study in 2014 ranked it as one of the most identifiable accents in American English.[222]
-The Tidewater accent, sometimes described as a subset of the Old Virginia accent, evolved from the language that upper-class English typically spoke in the early Colonial period, while the Appalachian accent has much more influence from the English spoken by Scottish and Irish immigrants from that time.[221][223]
-The outward stereotypes of Appalachians has, however, led to some from the region code-switching to a less distinct English accent.[224]
-The English spoken on Tangier Island in the Chesapeake Bay, preserved by the island's isolation, contains many phrases and euphemisms not found anywhere else and retains elements of Early Modern English.[225][226]
+English was passed as the Commonwealth's official language by statutes in 1981 and again in 1996, though the status is not mandated by the constitution.[210]
+While a more homogenized American English is found in urban areas, and the use of Southern accents in general has been on the decline in speakers born since the 1960s,[211] various accents are still present.[212]
+The Piedmont region is known for its non-rhotic dialect's strong influence on Southern American English, and a BBC America study in 2014 ranked it as one of the most identifiable accents in American English.[213]
+The Tidewater accent evolved from the language that upper-class English typically spoke in the early Colonial period, while the Appalachian accent has much more influence from the English spoken by Scottish and Irish immigrants from that time.[212][214]
+The outward stereotypes of Appalachians has, however, led to some from the region code-switching to a less distinct English accent.[215]
+The English spoken on Tangier Island in the Chesapeake Bay, preserved by the island's isolation, contains many phrases and euphemisms not found anywhere else and retains elements of Early Modern English.[216][217]

-Virginia enshrined religious freedom in 1786, in a statute written by Thomas Jefferson.
-Though the state is historically part of America's Bible Belt, the 2023 Public Religion Research Institute (PRRI) survey estimated that 55% of Virginians either seldom or never attend religious services, ahead of the national average of 53.2%, and that the percent of Virginians unaffiliated with any particular religious body had increased from 21% in 2013 to 29% in 2023.[227]
-The 2020 U.S. Religion Census conducted by the Association of Religion Data Archives (ARDA) similarly found that 55% of Virginians attend none of the state's 10,477 congregations.[228]
-Overall belief in God has also declined in the South region, of which Virginia is a part, from 93% of respondents in Gallup surveys from 2013 to 2017, to 86% in 2022.[229]
+Virginia enshrined religious freedom in a 1786 statute.
+Though the state is historically part of America's Bible Belt, the 2023 Public Religion Research Institute (PRRI) survey estimated that 55% of Virginians either seldom or never attend religious services, ahead of the national average of 53.2%, and that the percent of Virginians unaffiliated with any particular religious body had increased from 21% in 2013 to 29% in 2023.[218]
+The 2020 U.S. Religion Census conducted by the Association of Religion Data Archives (ARDA) similarly found that 55% of Virginians attend none of the state's 10,477 congregations.[219]
+Overall belief in God has also declined in the South region, of which Virginia is a part, from 93% of respondents in Gallup surveys from 2013 to 2017, to 86% in 2022.[220]

 Virginia's economy has diverse sources of income, including local and federal government, military, farming and high-tech.
-The state's average per capita income in 2022 was $68,211,[236] and the gross domestic product (GDP) was $654.5billion, both ranking as 13th-highest among U.S. states.[237]
-The COVID-19 recession caused jobless claims due to soar over 10% in early April 2020,[238] before leaving off around 5% in November 2020 and returning to pre-pandemic levels in 2023.[239]
-In September 2024, the unemployment rate was 2.9%, which was the 8th-lowest nationwide.[240]
+The state's average per capita income in 2022 was $68,211,[227] and the gross domestic product (GDP) was $654.5billion, both ranking as 13th-highest among U.S. states.[228]
+The COVID-19 recession caused jobless claims due to soar over 10% in early April 2020,[229] returning to pre-pandemic levels in 2023.[230]
+In October 2024, the unemployment rate was 2.9%, which was the 6th-lowest nationwide.[231]

 Government agencies

-Government agencies directly employ around 714,100 Virginians as of 2022[update], almost 17% of all employees in the state.[255]
-Approximately 12% of all U.S. federal procurement money is spent in Virginia, the second-highest amount after California.[256][257]
-As of 2020[update], 125,648 active-duty personnel, 25,404 reservists, and 99,832 civilians work directly for the U.S. Department of Defense at the Pentagon or one of 27 military bases in the state, representing all major branches and covering 270,009 acres (1,092.69 km2).[258]
-Another 139,000 Virginians work for defense contracting firms,[259] which received $44.8 billion worth of contracts in the 2020 fiscal year.[258]
-Virginia has the second highest concentration of veterans of any state with 9.7% of the population, as many stay in the state and the Hampton Roads area in particular, which is home to the world's largest navy base and only NATO station on U.S. soil, Naval Station Norfolk.[260][258]
+Government agencies directly employ around 714,100 Virginians as of 2022[update], almost 17% of all employees in the state.[245]
+Approximately 12% of all U.S. federal procurement money is spent in Virginia, the second-highest amount after California.[246][247]
+As of 2020[update], 125,648 active-duty personnel, 25,404 reservists, and 99,832 civilians work directly for the U.S. Department of Defense at the Pentagon or one of 27 military bases in the state covering 270,009 acres (1,092.69 km2).[248]
+Another 139,000 Virginians work for defense contracting firms,[249] which received $44.8 billion worth of contracts in the 2020 fiscal year.[248]
+Virginia has the second highest concentration of veterans of any state with 9.7% of the population.
+The Hampton Roads area is home to the world's largest navy base and only NATO station on U.S. soil, Naval Station Norfolk.[250][248]

 Virginia has the third highest concentration of technology workers and the fifth highest overall number among U.S. states as of 2020[update], with the 451,268 tech jobs accounting for 11.1% of all jobs in the state and earning a median salary of $98,292.[256]
 Many of these jobs are in Northern Virginia, which hosts a large number of software, communications, and cybersecurity companies, particularly in the Dulles Technology Corridor and Tysons areas.
 Amazon additionally selected Crystal City for its HQ2 in 2018, while Google expanded their Reston offices in 2019.